LPG - Theme Forces

 - Take a good look at the Mercenaries and/or Minions that will work for your Faction (refer to the Who Works for Whom article).

-- The logic here is, that (almost) every theme allows you to take up to one Mercenary/Minion unit and one solo; so once you've purchased a Merc/Minion you can use them in every theme you're interested in.
+- The logic here is, that (almost) every theme allows you to take at least one Mercenary/Minion unit and one solo; so once you've purchased a Merc/Minion you can re-use them in every other theme you want to try out.

 - Of particular note are the Partisan models that can work for your Faction.